vlakhani28/vps-new/README.md

 - ffuf
 - ParamSpider

+### Note: All tools can be found in directory root/tools
 Special thanks to nahamsec for his bbht script which can be found here https://github.com/nahamsec/bbht

 ### Installation